-After backpacking the country for some time, I’ve gathered 10 essential travel tips for Guatemala.
-From its culture to food, safety to markets, Guatemala is a place with lots to do and more to see!
 For first-timers to Guatemala, it’s no surprise if you’ve some concerns.
-Having done little research before my trip to Guate, I definitely made a few mistakes before & during my travels.
-But fear not, here is a list of things I’ve learned, and you should know before going to Guatemala!
+Having done little research before my trip to Guate, I definitely made quite a few mistakes before & during my travels.
+But fear not, here is a list 10 essential Guatemala travel tips from my experience backpacking across the country.

-- Banks Only Take US 50 Bills in Small Cities!
+- 5. Banks ONLY Take US 50 Bills in Small Cities!

-- Spend a Week around Lake Atitlan and its 11 Towns
+- 6. Spend a Week in Lake Atitlan and its 11 Towns

-- The Local Beer is Not for Everyone
+- 7. The Local Beer may not be for Everyone

-- Wear Good Shoes and Have Extra Clothes for the Volcano Climb!
+- 8. Wear Good Shoes & Have Extra Clothes for the Volcano Climb!

-- Safety Tips for Solo Travelers, Female Travelers, and the Like
+- 10. Is Guatemala Safe for Solo Travelers, Female Travelers, & the Like?

 Although restaurant outings are great, local markets might be a better place to grab some local Guatemalan food.
 For example, Mercado Central is one of the best places to grab a quick bite in Guatemala City.
 This huge food market features fresh fruit, a few bakeries, and dozens of food stalls with dining tables and luring feasts.